18F/handbook/_pages/how-we-work/software.md

 If your software is in the Catalog, fill out the rest of the form to request a license.

+_Note: If you're looking for MS Office, see [this section below](https://handbook.18f.gov/software/#get-a-copy-of-microsoft-office)._

 ## Purchase new software

 If the software is not in the TTS inventory or GSA IT Catalog (or if there are no licenses available), you will need to fill out a C2 request for TTS to purchase the software.
 Here's how: